scania-digital-design-system/tegel/packages/core/src/components/datetime/readme.md

 🚧 This component is not yet accessible.
 Please refer to the [Accessibility Guidelines](https://tds-storybook.tegel.scania.com/?path=/docs/foundations-accessibility--docs) for more information.

 The tds-datetime component currently has the following limitations:

-- Users can set an invalid date (e.g., 2025-02-31) using the arrow keys.
-- The arrow keys allow navigation beyond the allowed date range, including dates earlier than the min property.
-This can cause unintended behavior, such as the year overflowing and becoming the maximum possible value.
+- On iOS, the native input "calendar" does not limit the selection according to the min/max values defined.
+This can be seen in [MDN browser compatibility table](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/input/date#browser_compatibility).

-These issues stem from the use of the native HTML <code style="font-size: inherit !important">&lt;input&gt;</code> element with type="date", which inherits these limitations.
+This issue stems from the use of the native HTML <code style="font-size: inherit !important">&lt;input&gt;</code> element, which inherits these limitations.

 We are addressing these concerns in the upcoming tds-date-picker component, which will replace tds-datetime with improved validation and user experience.